MSkalai1998/bhuvithedataguy.github.io/_posts/2020-07-18-aws-rds-pg_dump-error-lock-table-access-share-mode.md

 ## Conclusion:

 We found this issue on RDS PostgreSQL 9.6 and lesser than that.
 But it is fixed on 10,11 and 12.
-Even though it is very older version, but may companies are still running this.
+Even though it is a very older version, but may companies are still running this.
 So it would be great that AWS fix it from their end.